-Country Joe and The Fish released their first Vanguard album later that year (Electric Music For The Mind And Body) and followed it in 1968 with Fixin’ To Die.
+Country Joe and The Fish released their first Vanguard album later that year (Electric Music For The Mind And Body) – the first album made solely and specifically to be listened to on LSD.
+They followed it in 1968 with Fixin’ To Die.

 One of the few electric groups to sing protest and social comment songs in the era of peace and ‘flower power’, the Fish’s popularity spread through the growing political youth movement of the USA.